 Our Sleep Center, founded by renowned childhood sleep specialist and former director Richard A. Ferber, MD, is recognized as one of the leading pediatric sleep disorder programs in the United States.

 Our psychiatrist-in-chief, David DeMaso, MD, and his colleagues have helped develop the Experience Journal for children and caregivers living with conditions such as cerebral palsy and depression.
 This online resource offers candid thoughts from kids and families, as well as reflections from health care providers.

 We are the only center in the country with an outpatient addiction center for kids, the Adolescent Substance Abuse Program (ASAP).

-U.S. News Ranking: Boston Children's departments of Neurology and Neurosurgery are ranked #1 by U.S. News & World Report for the fourth year in a row!
+U.S. News Ranking: Boston Children's departments of Neurology and Neurosurgery are ranked #1 by U.S. News & World Report.
 Learn more about our high scores in volume, infection prevention, and reputation.

-For more news from Children's, check out our newsroom.
+For more news from Boston Children's, check out our newsroom.

 Elijah's story: Sweet Dreams

 “We couldn't consider it from a more favorable perspective.”
 That’s how Kathy and Michael Cunningham describe their feelings about polysomnography (sleep study), now that their 5-year-old son, Elijah, has recently undergone the procedure at the Boston Children’s Hospital Sleep Laboratories.